Tuition fee loans and financial support – if you come from Northern Ireland

 - Maintenance Grant – You can receive this if your household income is £41,065 or less.
-It will decrease the amount of maintenance loan you are eligible for.
+It will decrease the amount of maintenance loan you can apply for.

 Further support may be available if you meet a particular set of criteria.
 For instance, if you are leaving care to enter higher education, or if you have a disability or mental health problem.
 Read more about other financial support.